piggz/harbour-amazfish/README.md

 Requires sailfish version 3.0.3.8 or above due to changes in the base sailfish image

+## Supported Devices

+There are 3 tiers of supported devices:

+### Gold

+These are devices I have, have tested and will try not to break any functioanlity for an include:
+ * Amazfit Bip
+ * Amazfit GTS
+ * Pinetime Infinitme
+ * Bangle.js

+### Silver

+These are devices which are properly implemented in the application, but I do not have and are tested by the commuity, and include:
+ * Amazfit BipS
+ * Amazfit Bip Lite
+I do not promise not to break funcaionality in these, but will fix where I can

+### Bronze

+These are devices which use a protocol that is close to another suppored device, and so is treated like that device.
+Your mileage may vary with these devices.
+ * MiBand 2/3/4
+ * AMzfit Cor
+ * Amazfit GTR

-# Powered by KEXI
+## Powered by KEXI

 As of version 0.5.1, actiivity data is retrieved into an sqlite database.
 Becuase I think it is important to allow individuals to be in control of their own data, and that they should have the ability to analyse it themsleves, I have chosen to store data in a KEXI compatible database.
 This will allow you to copy the database from the phone, and open it up inside KEXI on Linux/Windows/Mac and perform queries and reports on it.
 This added ability means i link to a couple of KDE libraries, which should be installed automatically.

-# Firmware Download - READ FIRST - I am not liable if you brick your watch ;)
+## Firmware Download - READ FIRST - I am not liable if you brick your watch ;)

 Read this for info about which files to flash https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Amazfit-Bip